-Depending on the aggregate value of your investment in specified foreign financial assets, you may be obligated to file an IRS Form
+Depending on the aggregate value of your investment in specified foreign financial assets, you may be obligated to file an IRS Form 8938 under this provision if you are an individual U.S. Holder.

-8938 under this provision if you are an individual U.S. Holder.
-Pursuant to a recent IRS Notice, reporting by domestic entities of interests in specified foreign financial assets will not be required before the date specified by final regulations, which will not be earlier than taxable years beginning after December 31, 2012.
 Penalties apply to any failure to file IRS Form 8938.
-Additionally, in the event a U.S. Holder (either a specified individual or specified domestic entity) does not file such form, the statute of limitations on the assessment and collection of U.S. federal income taxes of such U.S. Holder for the related tax year may not close before the date which is three years after the date such information is filed.
-You should consult your tax advisor as to the possible application to you o this information reporting requirement and related statute of limitations tolling provision.
+In the event a U.S. Holder (either a specified individual or specified domestic entity) does not file such form, the statute of limitations on the assessment and collection of U.S. federal income taxes of such U.S. Holder for the related tax year may not close before the date which is three years after the date such information is filed.
+You should consult your tax advisor as to the possible application to you of this information reporting requirement and related statute of limitations tolling provision.